Jared Padalecki

 Jared Tristan Padalecki (born July 19, 1982) is an American actor.
 He is best known for playing the role of Sam Winchester in the TV series Supernatural.
-He grew up in Texas and rose to fame in the early 2000s after appearing on the television series Gilmore Girls as well as the films New York Minute (2004) and House of Wax (2005), later starring in Friday the 13th (2009).
+He rose to fame in the early 2000s after appearing on the television series Gilmore Girls (2000–2005) as well as the films Flight of the Phoenix (2004), House of Wax (2005) and Friday the 13th (2009).

 Early life and education

-Padalecki was born on July 19, 1982, in San Antonio, Texas, to Gerald and Sherri Padalecki.
-His father is of Polish descent, while his mother has German, Scottish, French, and English ancestry.
+Padalecki was born in San Antonio, Texas to Gerald and Sherri Padalecki.
+His father is of Polish descent, while his mother has German, Scottish, French and English ancestry.

 He was a 2000 candidate for the Presidential Scholars Program.
 In 1998, Padalecki and his partner Chris Cardenas won the National Forensic League national championship in Duo Interpretation.
-Although he had originally planned to attend the University of Texas after graduating from high school in 2000, Jared decided to move Los Angeles County, California instead to pursue an acting career.
+Although he had originally planned to attend the University of Texas after graduating from high school in 2000, Padalecki decided to move to Los Angeles County, California instead to pursue an acting career.